Physician Toolkit: Management of Myelomeningocele

 Read this case study about successful fetal surgery for spina bifida repair.

 The Center has detailed, diagnosis-specific information about spina bifida and prenatal repair of spina bifida, as well as other fetal anomalies, written for families.

 Fast facts: What you need to know about prenatal spina bifida repair

-In our DVD, Birth of a Breakthrough, Center team members explain the prenatal myelomeningocele repair procedure and the comprehensive, multidisciplinary care provided for both mother and baby at The Children's Hospital of Philadelphia.
-Created for clinicians and patients, it's essential information about this important treatment advance.
-Contact us to request a copy of the DVD.
+In this video, center team members explain the prenatal myelomeningocele repair procedure and the comprehensive, multidisciplinary care provided for both mother and baby at Children's Hospital of Philadelphia.
+Created for clinicians and patients, it's essential information about this important treatment option.
+Send a link of the video to a patient.